 The Accounting Officer of HM Treasury has designated the Chief Executive of the Debt Management Office as the Accounting Officer for the Debt Management Account.
-His relevant responsibilities as Accounting Officer, including his responsibility for the propriety and regularity of the public finances and for the keeping of proper records, are set out in the Accounting Officers' Memorandum, issued by the Treasury and published in "Government Accounting".
+His relevant responsibilities as Accounting Officer, including his responsibility for the propriety and regularity of the public finances and for the keeping of proper records, are set out in the Accounting Officers' Memorandum, issued by HM Treasury and published in "Government Accounting".

-MIKE WILLIAMS Chief Executive and DMA Accounting Officer 12 December 2001
+MIKE WILLIAMS Chief Executive and DMA Accounting Officer 29 November 2002